Guide: Understanding, preventing and treating an irritated vulva

 Hormonal fluctuations during the menstrual cycle

-During the menstrual cycle, levels of hormones, including estrogen and progesterone, vary.
-These hormonal fluctuations can influence vaginal pH and secretion production, which in some women can cause dryness or, conversely, increased humidity, as well as itching or discomfort in the vulvar area. .
+During the menstrual cycle, hormone levels, including estrogen and progesterone, fluctuate.
+These hormonal fluctuations can affect vaginal pH and secretion production, which in some women can cause dryness or, conversely, increased wetness, as well as itching or discomfort in the vulvar area .
 These changes can also make the vulvar area more sensitive to external irritants, such as hygiene products.

 Pregnancy

-During pregnancy, a woman experiences many hormonal, vascular and immune changes.
+During pregnancy, a woman undergoes many hormonal, vascular, and immune system changes.
 These changes can increase the sensitivity of the vulva .
 For example, increased blood circulation can lead to swelling and increased sensitivity of the vulva .
-Additionally, hormonal changes can change vaginal pH, making some pregnant women more susceptible to infections like candidiasis, which can cause itching and irritation.
-Finally, stretching of the skin of the vulva as the belly grows can also cause discomfort.
+Additionally, hormonal changes can alter vaginal pH, making some pregnant women more susceptible to infections such as candidiasis, which can cause itching and irritation.
+Finally, the stretching of the vulvar skin as the belly grows can also cause discomfort.

 Vulvovaginal atrophy due to menopause

 Vulvovaginal atrophy is a common symptom of menopause.
 It is caused by the decrease in estrogen levels that occurs during this time in a woman's life.
-This hormonal drop leads to thinning and dryness of the vaginal mucosa, which can make the vulva more susceptible to irritation, itching, and burning sensations.
-Additionally, it can lead to painful sex.
+This hormonal decline leads to thinning and dryness of the vaginal lining, which can make the vulva more susceptible to irritation, itching, and burning sensations.
+Additionally, this can lead to painful intercourse.

 4. Chemical irritants: